 Classic French Boule

-Over the past year, I’ve come to realize that yeast, an ingredient that once intimidated me, has quickly become one of my favorite ingredients to use in the kitchen.
-I’ve experimented with multigrain loaves, English muffins, and cheesy no-knead focaccia, but this following recipe is my all-time favorite.
+Over the past year, yeast, an ingredient that once intimidated me, has quickly become one of my favorite ingredients to use in the kitchen.

-This dough recipe, which makes two 2-pound loaves, can be stored in the refrigerator for up to two weeks, allowing you to make homemade bread any day of the week.
+This French Boule dough, which yields two 2-pound loaves, can be stored in the refrigerator for up to two weeks, allowing you to make homemade bread any day of the week.
 I promise, after tasting this bread, you’ll be making it all the time.
-I do!

 Classic French Boule

-- 1 tablespoon + 1.5 teaspoons Active Dry yeast
+- 1 tablespoon + 1½ teaspoons active dry yeast